thehealthtechceo/Data-science-portfolio/README.md

 💼 What I’ve Worked On:

 Here are a few of my recent projects:

-[Project Name 1]: A brief description of what you did, including the tools and techniques used.
+[Project Name 1]: A brief description of what I did, including the tools and techniques used.

-[Project Name 2]: A brief description of what you did, highlighting the impact of the project.
+[Project Name 2]: A brief description of what I did, highlighting the impact of the project.

-[Project Name 3]: A brief description of what you did, including any challenges and solutions.
+[Project Name 3]: A brief description of what I did, including any challenges and solutions.

 📫 How to Reach Me:
 Feel free to contact me for collaboration or job opportunities: